 Photodoto was originally founded by John Watson in March 2006, but after a few years of running it, he decided that he just didn’t have enough time to treat the blog properly (hey, life can get in the way…it happens!).
 Then, our team took over the blog sometime in April 2012.
 So just who the heck are we, you ask?

-Marc Schenker – A freelance writer, blogger and editor, Marc thinks photography is all that and a bag of chips.
-As chief editor of Photodoto, he makes sure everything on the site is running smoothly, the copy is perfect and readable and shares more picture-taking tips, tricks and tutorials with every post.
-He’s also a copywriter and a regular contributor to various, highly ranked websites.
-Visit him at marcschenkerwriting.com.
+Marc Schenker – A copywriter, blogger and editor, Marc’s in charge of managing the team of photographers who write for the site.
+As chief editor of Photodoto, he makes sure everything on the site is running smoothly, the copy is perfect and readable, and all posts feature nothing but actionable picture-taking tips, tricks and tutorials.
+He’s also a freelance writer for hire, so visit him at marcschenkerwriting.com.
 And he also thinks that existentialism is dreamy…

 Tim Gilbreath – A designer-turned-photographer-turned-writer, Tim splits his time between his work as a professional web developer, photography, writing and fulfilling his duties as a regular contributor here at Photodoto.
 He has a thing for landscape photography, and his beautiful home of Sarasota, Florida, affords him plenty of opportunities.
 Tim is also an avid gamer, musician and retro/pop-culture aficionado.
 Find out more about him at http://www.timgilbreath.com/, and connect with him on Facebook and Twitter.